Language selection

 Introduction

-Under the Energy Efficiency Solutions track, eligible projects include those that support the implementation of energy efficiency and energy management solutions.
+The Energy Efficiency Solutions Track supports the industrial energy efficiency initiatives undertaken by those entities that align with Government of Canada objectives.
+Under the Energy Efficiency Solutions Track, eligible projects include those that support the implementation of energy efficiency and energy management solutions.
 These activities are intended for industrial facilities that are engaged in energy consuming processes that involve the physical or chemical transformation of materials or substances into new products.

 Eligible activities

-Under the Energy Efficiency Solutions track, eligible activities include energy efficiency measures in six distinct areas:
+Under the Energy Efficiency Solutions Track, eligible activities include energy efficiency measures in 6 distinct areas:

 Training for energy management practitioners